ethereum/ethereum-org-website/README.md

 - Does the application have a good user on-boarding process, such that a user can follow the link, and find all the instructions they need to get started?
 - Does the application "round out" the list by adding a new kind of application not already present?
 - Is there evidence that the application is popular and well established?

-#### 👋 What is Ethereum?

-- The purpose of this page is to offer a coherent answer to the most basic questions about Ethereum: what is it, and why does it exist?
-- Because this page is very simple and does not contain much content, changes to the text will be limited.
-- Useful contributions include: suggesting better “beginner” content to link at the bottom of the page, or suggesting images that could be added to the page to break up the text.

 ### Translation Program